idris-lang/Idris-dev/docs/tutorial/testing.rst

           , Test.NumOps.testTriple

-The testing framework can be innvoked using: ``idris --testpkg maths.ipkg``.
+The testing framework can be invoked using: ``idris --testpkg maths.ipkg``.